 - Do not forget that lasting recovery takes time and may include challenges along the way.
 Remain optimistic and share your optimism with your loved one, especially when he or she may feel overwhelmed.

 - Receive support of your own.

-How You Can Be Successful in a Medication Assisted Treatment Program: Making the choice to receive treatment for addiction is an extremely important and brave step towards recovery.
+How You Can Be Successful in a Medication-Assisted Treatment Program: Making the choice to receive treatment for addiction is an extremely important and brave step towards recovery.
 By playing an active role in their own treatment, patients are able to progress in a productive manner.
-Discovery House Comprehensive Treatment Centers of Utah note the following as ways for patients to successfully progress in treatment:
+Utah Comprehensive Treatment Centers note the following as ways for patients to successfully progress in treatment:

 - Adhere to all guidelines that are set in place by your treatment provider, and follow any suggestions that he or she may have in regards to the treatment process as a whole.

 - Attend all appointments in order to receive your Suboxone.

 - Refrain from consuming alcohol, opioids, and/or other substances while in treatment.